-While many teachers talk about their lesson plans and pricing, I offer real results.
 Do you want to play? have you always wanted to play, and perhaps had a failed attempt or two?
-I guarantee that you or your child will be playing in your first lesson, playing songs in three months, and working on being a violinist after your first year.
+I guarantee that you or your child will be playing in your first lesson, playing songs in three months, and working on being a musician after your first year.

 This 5 level course in Violin/Fiddle follows a traditional method.
 We use the String Builder series, written in the 1950’s by Dr. Samuel Applebaum, in conjunction with the method books of the 19th century’s great masters: Wohlfarht, Sevcik, and Kreutzer.
 Suzuki music is also used.
 Now you might be thinking, “O no, I have to buy all of these books right away…” but that is not the case.
 String Builder Book 1 will take you through the first level alone, we then add Suzuki book 1 for the second level.
 At level three we will add Wohlfahrt violin studies book 1 and Sevcik Bowing Studies book 1.
 Further method books and performance pieces will be added at continuing levels.
 Our fiddle tunes will be taken from a number of sources, and our own Floyd Music School transcriptions.